 In New Jersey, persons under the age of 18 at the time of their arrest are generally eligible to have their case tried in juvenile court.
 The juvenile justice system differs from the adult criminal justice system in that it is generally more focused on rehabilitation than punishment.
 However, a juvenile conviction can have long term consequences for the child’s future when applying for college or jobs.
 For egregious offenses like murder, juveniles may even be tried as an adult and face more serious consequences such as imprisonment.

 If your child was arrested for a crime, it is imperative that you seek experienced legal counsel as soon as possible.
-A Camden County criminal lawyer at the Law Offices of Thomas J. Gosse is available to assist in your child’s defense.
+A Camden County criminal lawyer at the Law Office of Thomas J. Gosse is available to assist in your child’s defense.
 We understand the nuances of the juvenile justice system and can help you obtain the best possible outcome in your child’s case.

 According to the federal Office of Juvenile Justice and Delinquency Prevention, about half of all juvenile arrests are for theft, simple assault, drug abuse, disorderly conduct and curfew violations.
 Consequences for these crimes vary depending on the nature of the offense and whether the juvenile is a repeat offender.
 In New Jersey, the most commonly charged offenses are: